JeffersonLab/iguana/doc/gen/mainpage.md

 <tr> <td>**Creator**</td> <td>
 Creator-type algorithms will simply create a new `hipo::bank` object, appending it to the end of the input `hipo::banklist`.
-An initial version is created upon calling `iguana::Algorithm::Start`, so that you may begin to reference it; it is helpful to use `hipo::getBanklistIndex` (see [the examples for details](#secExample)).
+An initial version is created upon calling iguana::Algorithm::Start(hipo::banklist&), so that you may begin to reference it; it is helpful to use `hipo::getBanklistIndex` (see [the examples for details](#secExample)).
 </td> </tr>
 </table>

-Internally, `iguana::Algorithm::Run` calls Action Functions, which are described in the next section.
+Internally, iguana::Algorithm::Run(hipo::banklist&) const calls Action Functions, which are described in the next section.

 <br>
 @anchor secAction